j5ik2o/akka-cqrs-es-example-typed/README.md

-# DDD, CQRS+ES Example by using akka-cluster-typed
+# CQRS+ES Example by using akka-cluster-typed

 Status: WIP

-This is a example for CQRS / Event Sourcing.
+This is a example for CQRS+ES(Event Sourcing).

+## Concepts

+- DDD-based: The Write API Server has aggregate actors in the domain module.
+- CQRS+ES(Event Sourcing): The Write API Server supports the Command side, The Read API Server supports the Query side.

 ## TODO